Instant Pot Butternut Squash Risotto

 - 1 tablespoon extra-virgin olive oil

-- 2 tablespoons unsalted butter sub extra olive oil
+- 2 tablespoons unsalted butter, or sub more olive oil

-- 1 tablespoons finely chopped fresh sage plus extra for garnish
+- 1 tablespoon finely chopped fresh sage, plus extra for garnish

 - 1 ½ cups Arborio rice